pallavisprabhu/dsc180a-cis-eQTL-and-polygenic-risk-scores/README.md

 import subprocess
 import os
 ```
-## Define the function `cis-eQTL`
+## Define the function `ciseQTL`
-cis-eQTL takes in three arguments, the chromosome number as an integer, the file path to the gene expression data as a string, and the file path for the annotation data as a string, and outputs a summary statistics file with the Chromosome, Gene, SNP, Beta_0, Beta_1, $R^2$, Standard Error, and P-value for every SNP for every gene on that chromosome.
+`ciseQTL` takes in three arguments, the chromosome number as an integer, the file path to the gene expression data as a string, and the file path for the annotation data as a string, and outputs a summary statistics file with the Chromosome, Gene, SNP, Beta_0, Beta_1, $R^2$, Standard Error, and P-value for every SNP for every gene on that chromosome.

 ### Define the function `extract_protein`
 The gene expression data contains expression for various types of genes in the genome.
 Create the helper function `extract_protein` which returns the gene expression data and annotation data for only the protein-coding genes: